prof-rice/cse-vm/README.md

 3. Type ``xfce4-popup-whiskermenu`` as the command, deselect "Use Startup Notification", and click OK.
 4. When prompted, press Super (the key with the Windows logo on it).

-If you look through the list, you'll see ``xfce4-popup-whiskermenu`` in the alphabetized Command column, with ``Super L`` associated with it in the Shortcut column.
+If you look through the list, you should see ``xfce4-popup-whiskermenu`` in the alphabetized Command column, with ``Super L`` associated with it in the Shortcut column.
+If not, retrace the above steps in this section more carefully.

 ## Usability Package Installations